-- 1. (rt#117; Completed) The File Transfer Service (FTS)[35] of the EMI middleware - 2. (rt#118; Completed) The BitTorrent[36] protocol - 3. (rt#119; In progress) Dirac file transfer service[?] and utilitites - 4. (rt#120; In progress) Custom developed file transfer toolkit - 5. (rt#121; In progress) Ligo Data Replicato[38]
+- 1. (rt#117; Completed) The File Transfer Service (FTS)[35] of the EMI middleware - 2. (rt#118; Completed) The BitTorrent[36] protocol - 3. (rt#119; In progress) Dirac file transfer service[?] and utilitites - 4. (rt#120; In progress) EGO developed Virgo Data Transfer framework - 5. (rt#121; In progress) Ligo Data Replicato[38]

-Despite we strongly beleive that none of the solution will work for us out of the box, we do perform these evaluation studies because many good idea and experience can be collacted and implemented / adjusted to our custom data transfer solutions that we are very probably is continuing to use and extend.
+Despite we strongly believe that none of the solution will work for us out of the box, we do perform these evaulation studies because many good idea and experience can be collacted and implemented / adjusted to our custom data transfer solutions that we are very probably is continuing to use and extend.

-4.3.2.2.1 EMI File Transfer Service, FTS As part of task rt#117 we have examined FTS as one possibility for Virgo bulk data transfer.
-As a result of our investigations we found, that while FTS has greatly improved over the last years - for example the concept of channels has been replaced by a much flexible solution which involves on the endpoints - it would probably be not the best choich for Virgo.
+- 4.3.2.2.1 EMI File Transfer Service, FTS As part of task rt#117 we have examined FTS as one possibility for Virgo bulk data transfer.
+As a result of our investigations we found, that while FTS has greatly improved over the last years for example the concept of channels has been replaced by a much flexible solution which involves on the endpoints it would probably be not the best choich for Virgo.
 Reasons include

-- FTS has extensively been tested only with the Oracle backend which is far too heavy for a small Collaboration to install and maintain. - Using an existing FTS installation somewhere could involve a lot 3rd party administration and could easily be the bottleneck of debugging and development.
+- FTS has extensively been tested only with the Oracle backend which is far too heavy for a small Collaboration to install and maintain.

+- Using an existing FTS installation somewhere could involve a lot 3rd party administration and could easily be the bottleneck of debugging and development.

+- 4.3.2.2.2 Torrent protocol As part of task rt#118 we have examined the bitTorrent protocol as a possible file transfer solution for Virgo.
+While torrent has a lot of appealing features, such as

+- multi source copy,

+- built-in checksum verification

+- plenty of well testes client on all platform

+- light-weight, programmable

+- very-high level of failure tolerance

+- cool,

+- LIGO has also considered this choice

+- could easily and transparantly cover site down-times

+- $\bullet~{\rm etc,~etc..}$

-4.3.2.2.2 Torrent protocol As part of task rt#118 we have examined the bitTorrent protocol as a possible file transfer solution for Virgo.
-While torrent has a lot of appealing features, such as we have found that while for redistributing of the data it could be very useful, i.e to copy data from the CCs to a job under execution in the distributed job submission framework, for bulk data transfer there are better or more precisely simpler solutions.
+we have found that while for redistributing of the data it could be very useful, i.e to copy data from the CCs to a job under execution in the distributed job submission framework, for bulk data transfer there are better or more precisely simpler solutions.